evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron/_index.md

 ## Advanced Driver Assistance Systems

-The Audi Q4 45 e-tron includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Audi Q4 45 e-tron features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.